 Do prospective employers favor full-time students over part-time students?

 No. Employers do not distinguish between full-time and part-time students.
-However, fewer part-time students elect to participate in the summer associate program because of their work commitments.
+However, fewer part-time students elect to participate in the on-campus interviewing (OCI) summer associate program because of their work commitments.

 Yes.
 All Georgetown Law J.D. students are eligible.